Zuzokin/landscape-generation/README.md

 # landscape-generation

 Python application using the Tkinter library.
+Contains 4 methods of landscape generation:
++ for regular grid
++ irregular grid
-Contains 3 methods of landscape generation: for regular grid, irregular grid and spherical landscape by reducing and increasing hemispheres
++ spherical landscape by reducing and increasing hemispheres
++ spherical polygon landscape by randomization of vectors

 # Examples